Service Status: All Systems Operational — Safeguarded by our multi-cloud infrastructure.

 3. Date of Birth: Select DOB column (Optional but recommended)

-Important: You cannot proceed without mapping First Name and Last Name fields.
+You cannot proceed without mapping First Name and Last Name.
+For files over 1,000 records, you'll see a warning with estimated processing time.

 Step 6: Monitor Processing